Close Menu

 No fixed minimum salary rule applies to all lenders.
 Every bank or NBFC (Non-Banking Financial Company) has its policies.
 But generally:

-So, if you earn Rs.
-25,000 per month, you fall within the eligibility zone for many lenders.
+So, earning Rs.
+25,000 per month falls within the eligibility zone for many lenders.
 However, that doesn’t mean automatic approval.
 Your entire financial profile will be evaluated.

 Key Factors Lenders Consider Before Approving Personal Loan

-Even if your income meets the minimum requirement, lenders don’t just look at your salary.
+Lenders don’t just look at your salary, even if your income meets the minimum requirement.
 They consider the complete picture, including:

 1. Monthly Fixed Obligations

-This includes EMIs you are already paying — for bike loan, credit cards, or home loan.
+This includes EMIs you already pay for bikes, credit cards, or home loans.
 Lenders check your Fixed Obligations to Income Ratio (FOIR).

 Most banks allow personal loan EMIs up to 40–50% of your net monthly income.
 So, if you earn Rs.
 25,000, your total EMI obligations should ideally be under Rs.
 10,000–Rs.
 12,500.